 This can be very confusing for empaths.
 And you are so used to discounting your feelings and prioritizing other people’s, your perception of reality is not trustworthy in this context.

 Learning to prioritize yourself takes time and practice.
-It also takes a whole lot of focus, focus on yourself.
-You have to learn who you are, what you want, and what you don’t want.
+It also takes a whole lot of focus.
+Focus on yourself.
+It is crucial to learn who you are, what you want, and what you don’t want.

-This process of healing does involve a lot of self-reflection and what you were taught was selfish.
+Healing involves a lot of self-reflection and what you were taught was selfish.
 But let me assure you, this is not narcissism either.
-It is in fact mandatory for becoming healthy and happy.
+It is, in fact, mandatory for becoming healthy and happy.

 Keep going, keep healing, and keep asking those questions, because that is exactly how you make sure you don’t develop narcissistic tendencies.

-It can be very helpful to separate your energy from the toxic person you are healing from in order to better see and understand the world.
-Use this practice regularly when you find yourself worried about what they think or if you find yourself focused on their healing instead of your own.
+It can be particularly helpful to separate your energy from the toxic person you are healing from in order to better see and understand the world.
+Use this practice regularly when you find yourself worried about what the toxic person thinks or if you find yourself focused on their healing instead of your own.